inlabru-org/inlabru/cran-comments.md

 ## R CMD check results

-With the new version, 2.3.0, there were no ERRORs or WARNINGs on the test systems, except for a spurious "orphaned package" message on R-hub, see below.
+With the new version, 2.3.0, there were no ERRORs or WARNINGs on the test systems, except for a spurious "Suggests orphaned package: ggmap" message on R-hub, and windows on github but not win-builder; see below for details.

 There was 1 NOTE: